 How To Create Videos For Your Webinar

 The great thing about adding videos to your webinar is that you can be as creative as you like.
-You can pre-record videos yourself before adding them to your webinar, or you can use clips from other videos.
+You can pre-record videos yourself and edit them using AI tools (like AI text to speech tools) before adding them to your webinar, or you can use clips from other videos.

 Whether you use a promotional video or not depends on the type of webinar you’re recording.